-Upon admission to the program, students are assigned an advisor by the department.
-This assignment provides each student with an identified faculty person within the department to contact as soon as the student is admitted.
+During New Student Orientation students are assigned an advisor by the department.
+This assignment provides each student with an identified faculty person within the department to contact prior to beginning classes.

-Upon admission, each student should make an appointment to see her or his advisor as soon as possible.
+Upon admission and if the student is unable to attend New Student Orientation, each student should make an appointment to see her or his advisor as soon as possible.
 This is important both for getting acquainted and for beginning program planning.
-If the assigned advisor is not available, contact the general office number at 503-768-6140.
+If the assigned advisor is not available, contact the general office number at 503-768-6142.